telerik/winforms-docs/dropdown-listcontrol-and-checkeddropdownlist/checkeddropdownlist/customizing-appearance/customization.md

 ## Formatting the editable area

-In order to customize the editable area you must subscribe to the __TextBlockFormatting__ and modify the properties of the __TokenizedTextBlockElement__:
+In order to customize the editable area, you must subscribe to the __TextBlockFormatting__ event and modify the properties of the __TokenizedTextBlockElement__:

 #### Subscribe to TextBlockFormatting